 Wisconsin children spend a significant number of hours on gaming platforms and social media which detracts from hours that could be devoted to connecting with others in person.
-Lack of face-to-face interaction reduces an aspect of social connectedness that may contribute to poor emotional health.
+Lack of face to face interaction reduces an aspect of social connectedness that may contribute to poor emotional health.

 The Wisconsin Youth Risk Behavior Survey (YRBS) as well as the Survey of the Health of Wisconsin (SHOW) collect data on the screen habits of Wisconsin youth.
-The YRBS is a selfreport survey of youth in grades 9-12.
-The SHOW is a self-report survey of youth ages 12-17 and also has a parent/guardian survey to report on children ages 3-11.Both surveys have demonstrated that many Wisconsin youth are developing an unhealthy relationship with electronics.
+The YRBS is a selfreport survey while the SHOW asks questions pertaining to the health of self-reporting youth ages 12-17 and the parents/guardians of children ages 3-11.
+Both surveys have demonstrated that many Wisconsin youth are developing an unhealthy relationship with electronics.